March 14, 2026 * 25/ 45 MILES

-This race also includes a Skijor division (two🐶 minumum for long course)
+This race also includes a Skijor division (two🐶 minimum for long course)

 The Tanana River Challenge (TRC) is an endurance race which includes runners, skiers, skijorers, and bikers.
-This year the race course loops around the mighty Tanana River and Rosie Creek forest; where you can choose between 25 and 45-mile distances.
+The race offers both 25 and 45-mile distances, both consisting of lollipop routes along the mighty Tanana River and through Rosie Creek forest.
 Our event is a reincarnation of the much-loved Equinox Ultra-Ski 100k Challenge which went from Nenana to Fairbanks and was run for many years by Audun and Sally Endestad of Fairbanks.
-We’ve updated it to include more modes of travel, multiple aid stations run by our great volunteers, and have embraced new course routes.
+We’ve updated it to include more modes of travel, multiple aid stations run by our great volunteers, and new course routes.

 -

-LOCATION: Start and finish in Fairbanks at the Tanana Wayside boat launch.
+LOCATION: Start and finish at the Tanana Wayside boat launch off Chena Pump Road in Fairbanks.

 TIME: All 45-mile participants begin at 8 am.
-25-mile skijorers start at 9 am, and all other 25 mile racers (skiers, cyclists, and runners) begin at 10 am.
+25-mile skijorers start at 9 am, and 25-mile skiers, cyclists, and runners begin at 10 am.

-AFTER-RACE PARTY: 7 pm at the Ken Kunkle Community Center (2645 Goldstream Rd.)
+AFTER-RACE PARTY: 7 pm at the Ken Kunkel Community Center, 2645 Goldstream Road, Fairbanks.

 EVACUATION: Racers that need to be assisted off of the course will be charged a $100.00 fee.
-Skijorers are responsible for transporting their dogs if they need to leave the course.
-This race does not allow dogs to be dropped anywhere along the course.
+The race does not allow dogs to be dropped anywhere along the course; Skijorers are responsible for transporting their dogs if they need to leave the course.

 ADDITIONAL INFORMATION: The race is open to 120 participants.
 If the race fills up, additional entries will be placed on a wait list in the order they are received.
 Register early to guarantee a spot in the race.